 In recent years, the government has implemented reforms in the business sector by reducing the amount of capital necessary to start a business, facilitating the ability to obtain credit information, and improving the insolvency resolution process.
 However, the business environment is hampered by corruption.
 Laws and practices involving inheritance discriminate against women.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 2 / 4

 Women face discrimination in cases involving family rights.
-Early marriage remains an issue, especially in the north of the country.
+Early marriage remains an issue, especially in the north.
 The practice of female genital mutilation is less common than in the past, but still takes place.
 Domestic violence remains a problem despite government efforts to combat it.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 2 / 4

 Burkina Faso is a source, transit, and destination country for trafficking in women and children.
 Child labor is present in the agricultural and mining sectors, among other industries.
 Women from neighboring countries are recruited by traffickers and transported to Burkina Faso, where they are forced into prostitution.
-In the U.S. Department of State’s 2017 Trafficking in Persons Report, Burkina Faso was downgraded to a Tier 2 Watch List country for failing to accelerate its efforts to combat human trafficking through increased convictions and improved efforts to protect victims of trafficking.
+In the US Department of State’s 2018 Trafficking in Persons Report, Burkina Faso was upgraded to a Tier 2 country by accelerating efforts to combat human trafficking through increased convictions and improved efforts to protect victims of trafficking.